 What are the modalities of constitutional justification?

 There is no “official” list of the legitimate forms of constitutional argument.
 Different pluralists have different lists.
-For illustrative purposes, I will employ five modalties, which I will call (1) text, (2) historical practice, (3) precedent, (4) constitutional values, and (5) institutional capacities.
+For illustrative purposes, I will employ five modalities, which I will call (1) text, (2) historical practice, (3) precedent, (4) constitutional values, and (5) institutional capacities.
 But additional modalities could be added to the list, including “structure,” “policy consequences,” “morality,” “constitutional narratives,” and “constitutional identity.”
 I will briefly discuss these possible additions to the list.

 Text: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of meaning of the constitutional text.
-Thus, it would be legitimate to argument for a constitutional rule that extends birthright citizenship to the American born children of undocumented parents on the ground that the text of the first clause of Section One of the Fourteenth Amendment requires that result.
+Thus, it would be legitimate to argue for a constitutional rule that extends birthright citizenship to the American born children of undocumented parents on the ground that the text of the first clause of Section One of the Fourteenth Amendment requires that result.
 Arguments from original public meaning would be textualist arguments, but a constitutional pluralist might also make arguments from the contemporary meaning of the text.

 Historical Practice: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of historical practice, including statutes enacted by Congress, actions of the executive branch, and actions by state governments.
 Thus, if Congress has enacted many statutes delegated legislative power to independent regulatory agencies over a long period of time, that would constitute a strong argument for the constitutionality of that practice and against a strong version of the nondelegation doctrine.

-Precedent: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions of the basis of precedent including (but not limited to) the decisions of the Supreme Court.
+Precedent: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of precedent including (but not limited to) the decisions of the Supreme Court.
 Thus, if the Supreme Court has adopted a set of constitutional doctrines in the Noel Canning case, there is an argument from precedent that those doctrines are justified.
 Arguments from precedent are strongest if there are many precedents extended over a long period of time in favor of a constitutional rule or standard.
-Such arguments are weakest if there is only precedent, it is very old, and has been undermined (but not not overruled) by subsequent cases.
+Such arguments are weakest if there is only one precedent, it is very old, and has been undermined (but not overruled) by subsequent cases.

 Possible Additions to the List: Different pluralists may have different lists of modalities.
 For example, “structure” is sometimes listed as a modality.
 I have excluded it, because I believe that constitutional structure arguments can be reduced to textual arguments (implications from the structure of the text) or constitutional values arguments (values that are implicit in the structure of the constitution rather than a particular provision).
-Other modalities mights include: (1) policy consequences or pragmatism, (2) morality or natural law, (3) constitutional narratives or historical stories about constitutional development, and (4) constitutional identity or arguments from how the American people understand their identities as constituted by the constitution.
+Other modalities might include: (1) policy consequences or pragmatism, (2) morality or natural law, (3) constitutional narratives or historical stories about constitutional development, and (4) constitutional identity or arguments from how the American people understand their identities as constituted by the constitution.
 And there could be other modalities as well.

 The Relationships between the Modalities

-The Standard Account, No Hierarchy: The standard account is that all of the modalities equal, independent, and sufficient.
+The Standard Account, No Hierarchy: The standard account is that all of the modalities are equal, independent, and sufficient.
 They are equal in the sense that there is no hierarchy among the modalities.
 They are independent in the sense that an argument from one modality (e.g., text) is not required to take into account the other modalities (e.g., precedent).
 They are sufficient in the sense that a constitutional doctrine can be justified on the basis of any one modality, even if all of the other modalities point the other way.
 On the standard, account, if a doctrine or decision can be justified by precedent, then the judge can legitimately reach that decision, even if the constitutional text, historical practice, constitutional values, and institutional capacities all point the other way.
 Indeed, the judge is not required to even consider all the modalities: if precedent supports an outcome, then the judge can stop there.
 In other words, if the modalities conflict, judges must simply choose an outcome, because pluralism does not tell them what to do on the standard account.

-The Balancing Theory, the Modalities Must Be Balanced: A second possible version. of constitutional pluralism would be based on the idea of balancing (in a loose sense).
-On the balancing theory, a judge ought to consider all of the modalties.
+The Balancing Theory, the Modalities Must Be Balanced: A second possible version of constitutional pluralism would be based on the idea of balancing (in a loose sense).
+On the balancing theory, a judge ought to consider all of the modalities.
 If they all support one outcome or doctrine, then the judge must reach that outcome.
 But if the modalities point in different directions, then they must be balanced.
 For example, if both precedent and historical practice strongly support one outcome, but the text points in a different direction, then the judge is required to determine the strength of each modality.
-The judge might conclude that since there are many precedents and a longstanding historical pracitce in favor of one doctrine (say a very weak nondelegation doctrine), the judge may decide that this outweighs the contrary argument from constitutional text.
+The judge might conclude that since there are many precedents and a longstanding historical practice in favor of one doctrine (say a very weak nondelegation doctrine), the judge may decide that this outweighs the contrary argument from constitutional text.

 The Hierarchical Alternative, Lexical Ordering of the Modalities: A third possible version of constitutional pluralism would be based on the idea that there is a lexical ordering of the modalities.
 For example, the text modality might come first, if the text is clear, then text governs.
-But if the text is unclear, but there there is a controlling precedent (or set of precedents), then precedent governs.
+But if the text is unclear, but there is a controlling precedent (or set of precedents), then precedent governs.
 If neither text nor precedent is clear, then a longstanding and consistent historical practice will govern.
 But if historical practice neither longstanding nor consistent, then constitutional values will be considered.
 If none of the other modalities resolves the case, then institutional capacity will be decisive.
 Of course, the hierarchical ordering could be different or more complex.

 Constitutional Pluralism and Underdeterminacy